ANZUK Flag. Wikipedia Commons

 Uniforms and Dress Embellishments

-Troops from contributing nations wore their standard national uniforms with the addition of the ANZUK Force patch, which was worn on each shoulder.
+Troops wore their national uniforms with the addition of the ANZUK Force patch on each shoulder.

 ANZUK Force patch.
 Robert McKie Collection.